Delaware Bay: History

 At the time of the arrival of the Europeans in the early 17th century, the area around the bay was inhabited by the Native American Lenape people.
 They called the Delaware River "Lenape Wihittuck", which means "the rapid stream of the Lenape".
 Delaware Bay was called "Poutaxat", which means "near the falls".

 In 1523, Lucas Vázquez de Ayllón had received from Charles V, Holy Roman Emperor a grant for the land explored in 1521 by Francisco Gordillo and slave trader Captain Pedro de Quejo (de Quexo).
-In 1525 Ayllón sent Quejo northward and received reports of the coastline from as far north as Delaware Bay.
-In 1525 De Ayllon and Captain Quejo called Delaware Bay by the name Saint Christopher's Bay.
+Ayllón sent Quejo northward in 1525 and received reports of the coastline from as far north as Delaware Bay.
+That same year, De Ayllon and Captain Quejo called Delaware Bay by the name "Saint Christopher's Bay".
 In the 1600s, the bay was known as "Niew Port May" after Captain Cornelius May.

 Another recorded European visit to the bay was by Henry Hudson, who claimed it for the Dutch East India Company in 1609.
 The Dutch called the estuary "Godyns Bay", or "Godins Bay" after a director of the company, Samuel Godijn.
 As part of the New Netherland colony, the Dutch established several settlements (the most famous being Zwaanendael) on the shores of the bay and explored its coast extensively.
 The thin nature of the corporate colony's presence in the bay and along what was called the South River (now the Delaware) made it possible for Peter Minuit, the former director of New Netherland, to establish a competing Swedish sponsored settlement, New Sweden in 1638.
 The resulting dispute with the Dutch colonial authorities in New Amsterdam (New York City) was settled when Petrus Stuyvesant led a Dutch military force into the area in 1655.
-After the English took title to the New Netherland colony in 1667 at the Treaty of Breda the bay came into their possession and was renamed, by Samuel Argall, the river Delaware, after the first Governor of Virginia Thomas West, 3rd Baron De La Warr.
+After the English took title to the New Netherland colony in 1667 at the Treaty of Breda the bay came into their possession and was renamed Delaware Bay, the name given it in 1610 by Samuel Argall, after the then new Governor of Virginia, Thomas West, 3rd Baron De La Warr.
 The Native American tribe living along the bay and river were later called the Delaware by the Europeans due to their location.
 The U.S. state also takes its name from the bay and the river.